Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Multi-view Sparse Low-rank Block Model

-where the symmetric matrix $\bOmega \in \RR^{K\times K}$ is the {\it group-level correlation matrix} that measures the strength of connectivity between groups with diagonal entries being 1 and other entries bounded by $1$, and the diagonal matrix $\bH={\rm diag}(h_1,\cdots,h_n)$ indexes the { information content for each node} contained in the view.
-In a special case that each entry of $\bOmega$ is non-negative, and $\bH$'s entries are upper bounded by $1$, model (\ref{eq: W decomp}) reduces to the degree corrected stochastic block model (DCBM,\cite{karrer2011stochastic}) under which $W(j_1, j_2)$ represents the probability of $v_{j_1}$ and $v_{j_2}$ being connected, and the matrix $\bOmega$ is assumed to be full-rank to recover $\bZ$ for community detection.
+where the symmetric matrix $\bOmega \in \RR^{K\times K}$ is the {\it group-level correlation matrix} that measures the strength of connectivity between groups with diagonal entries being $1$ and other entries bounded by $1$, the diagonal matrix $\bH={\rm diag}(h_1,\cdots,h_n)$ is the degree parameter that indexes the information contained by each node, and $\bE$ represents the sampling error.
+In a special case where each entry of $\bOmega$ is non-negative, and $\bH$'s entries are upper bounded by $1$, model (\ref{eq: W decomp}) reduces to the degree corrected stochastic block model (DCBM) \citep{karrer2011stochastic} under which $W(j_1, j_2)$ represents the probability of $v_{j_1}$ and $v_{j_2}$ being connected, and the matrix $\bOmega$ is assumed to be full-rank to recover $\bZ$ for community detection.
 However, this full-rank assumption is inappropriate for knowledge graph modeling where $K$ is often large but $\bOmega$ is low rank.
-We instead assume the following a low-rank block model (LBM) as a generalization of DCBM. \begin{assump}[LBM] The graph $\calG=(\calV,\bW)$ satisfies (\ref{eq: W decomp}) with $r:={\rm rank}(\bOmega) \ll K < n$. \end{assump} Due to the additional heterogeneity $\bH$, the correlation matrix $\bC$ and the weight matrix $\bW$ can have drastically different eigen-structures.
-By definition and Assumption~\ref{assump:lowrank}, there exists a matrix $\bU\in\RR^{n\times r}$ such that $\bC=\bU\bU^{\top}$.
-Since the diagonal entries of $\bC$ are all ones, we have $\|\be_j^{\top}\bU\|=1$ for all $j\in[n]$.
-The row-wise separability of $\bU$ is immediately guaranteed by Lemma~\ref{lem:Urow_2}.
-We note that the columns of $\bU$ are not orthonormal. \begin{lemma} Under Assumption~\ref{assump:lowrank}, for any $1\leq k_1<k_2\leq K$ and $j_1\in\calV_{k_1}$ and $j_2\in\calV_{k_2}$, we have
+We instead assume the following a low-rank block model (LBM) as a generalization of DCBM. \begin{assump}[LBM] The graph $\calG=(\calV,\bW)$ satisfies (\ref{eq: W decomp}) with $r:={\rm rank}(\bOmega) {\red \leq} K < n$ and $\bOmega$ is a positive semi-definite matrix. \end{assump}

+\begin{rmk} The low-rank assumption on $\bOmega$ has been previously explored in latent space models, as reviewed by \cite{athreya2018statistical}.
+These studies allow for distinguishing between the dimensions of embeddings and the number of clusters within a network.
+Notably, \cite{tang2022asymptotically} investigated the effectiveness of spectral estimators within this framework.
+Our model, however, diverges from these earlier approaches by not relying on the independent edge assumption \citep{athreya2018statistical} and by accommodating weighted edges.
+Drawing inspiration from the application of learning clinical knowledge graphs, as detailed in Section \ref{sec:discuss}, we adopt the assumption that the group correlation matrix $\bOmega$ is positive semi-definite and symmetric.
+As further discussed in Section \ref{sec:discuss}, this assumption is imposed simply for presentation clearness.
+Our methods can be easily adapted for asymmetric matrix $\bOmega$, and similar theoretical results continue to hold. \end{rmk}